 But I have identified a truly marginalized group that yearns for liberation, one that has been overlooked historically.
 I’m talking about dads.
 We are such an oppressed group that I am declaring Monday, April 1, 2019 as International Dad’s Day (IDD).
 Notice that it is also April Fools Day, which is a match made in heaven, like killing two birds with one stone.
 No, I don’t mind mixing metaphors for something as important as this.

-IDD differs from Father’s Day.
-It’s not your father’s Father’s Day, to paraphrase an old Oldsmobile ad.
+Let’s be clear.
+IDD is not your father’s Father’s Day, to paraphrase an old Oldsmobile ad.
 It is my hope that IDD will be celebrated in distinctively dad fashion.
-To participate, you won’t need to buy a penis cap or glasses at an official website.
+To wit, you won’t need to buy a penis cap or glasses at an official website.
 All you will have to do is tell a joke.
 But not just any joke.
 It has to be a dad joke.
 And, surely, you know what a dad joke is.
-Hint: I just set you up for one.
+Hint: I just set you up for one (see “Don’t Call Me Shirley”).

 Another dad joke I like to tell is the beverage company I founded years ago that went bankrupt.
 “We were so close,” I tell students.
 Then I pause for dramatic effect.
 “It was called 6 Up.”
 The joke was told to me by my father, whose own misfortune in business was summed up by my mother, who proclaimed to him one day, “If you went into the baby bonnet business, babies would be born without heads!”